cygni/paintbot/README.md

 > ./gradlew clean build
 > ./gradlew bootRun
 ```
   - Start up the [webapp](https://github.com/cygni/paintbot-webapp) as described in the README.
-You may have to add the following line to [src/Routes.tsx](https://github.com/cygni/paintbot-webapp/blob/develop/src/Routes.tsx) in the beginning of the document:
+You have to change some configuration for it to go towards your local server.
 ```
 const location = { origin: "http://localhost" };
 ```